000336/SMS/README.md

 # FIRST-USE INSTALLATION
-1. Clone the script to ANY fixed directory
+1. Clone the script to ANY fixed directory  <br>
-2. Source the file
+2. Source the file  <br>
 3. [optional] Create a file for storing numbers with names; for example, numbers.txt

    Example:       XXXXXXXXXXX     NAME    NAME-IN-SHORT    SPECIFICATION-IF-THERE-IS-ANY  <br>